 I understand that undocumented workers have technically broken the law.
-But I also know that the reason they came here are the same reasons my ancestors left their homes in Germany, Ireland, and Scotland to come to the United States.
+But I also know that the reason undocumented workers came here are the same reasons my ancestors left their homes in Germany, Ireland, and Scotland to come to the United States.
 They came so that they and their families could have a better life.
-That is hard to fault.
+That is hard for me to find fault with.

 If an undocumented worker has committed a felony or multiple misdemeanors since coming to the U.S., that person should be deported.
-However, if they have worked hard, paid taxes and stayed out of trouble then I would allow that person to come out of the shadows, pay a fine, and be given a path to citizenship.
+However, if the undocumented worker has worked hard, paid taxes and stayed out of trouble then I would allow that person to come out of the shadows, pay a modest fine, and be given a path to citizenship.

-As far as stopping this problem from continuing or from reoccurring it is really quite simple; undocumented workers are here for one reason: JOBS.
+As far as stopping undocumented workers in the U.S. in the future it is really quite simple; most undocumented workers are here for one reason: JOBS.
 If there were no jobs, they would not come.
-But, as long as an undocumented person can find a much better paying job in this country than (s)he can find in his/her own country neither a wall nor mass deportations will stop them.
-Apprehending and deporting undocumented workers and militarizing our southern border with a wall is “showy” but is really just a waste of time, effort, and resources.
-If we really want to stop illegal immigration, we need to crack down on employers hiring undocumented workers, because jobs are the magnet drawing undocumented workers to the U.S. Unfortunately, targeting employers also has a negative effect on the economy because when employers cannot find undocumented workers to do the hard jobs that pay little the employers either do not get the work done or they have to pay more to get it done and, in either case, that translates into lower profits for the businesses and higher prices for all of us.
+But, as long as an undocumented worker can find a much better paying job in this country than (s)he can find in his/her own country neither a wall nor mass deportations will stop them (for the record I am adamantly opposed to a wall).
+If we really want to stop undocumented workers in the future we need to crack down on employers who hire undocumented workers, because jobs are the magnet drawing undocumented workers to the United States.
+The tool to stop future undocumented immigration already exists and it is called E-Verify.
+E-Verify is an Internet-based system that confirms whether or not a person is authorized to work in the United States.

-In addition to E-Verify, we need a system to accommodate the need in this country for legal seasonal workers while at the same time treating those seasonal workers fairly and humanely.
+In addition to a mandatory E-Verify, we need a system to accommodate the need in this country for legal seasonal workers while at the same time treating those seasonal workers fairly and humanely.
 To me, the answer is to fix the current H-2A program which allows agricultural employers to hire foreign guest workers on temporary work visas to fill seasonal jobs.
 The H-2A program is a step in the right direction but it has some fundamental flaws that need to be fixed.